-Having your friends sad-karaoke Selena’s “Dreaming of You” at the local bodega with you is the height of love in Someone Great, a new film that debuted on Netflix over the weekend.
-Possessing the ability to capture the feeling of calmness—after you’ve worried, after you’ve cried, after you’ve heard the reassurances from those closest to you—when you find that temporal, quiet courage to forge ahead with your dreams.
-It’s that kind of specificity and intimacy that makes Someone Great something special.
+Crying and singing along to Selena’s “Dreaming of You” at the local bodega with your friends is the height of love in Someone Great, a new film that debuted on Netflix over the weekend.
+Possessing the ability to capture the feeling of calmness—after you’ve worried, after you’ve cried, after you’ve heard the reassurances from those closest to you—when you find that temporal, quiet courage to forge ahead with your dreams, it’s that kind of specificity and intimacy that makes Someone Great something special.
 Writer and director Jennifer Kaytin Robinson crafted a smart movie centered on one woman’s break-up and the bond of friendship between a trio of women who are all coming into their own.

 All three friends find themselves avoiding change in their lives, afraid to break up with a long-term boyfriend or commit to a relationship.
-What makes the movie enjoyable and fun is seeing how lovingly these women interact with each other—supporting each other, calling each other out, or letting them go on with their mess because sometimes that’s easier or that’s what they need at the moment.
+Part of what makes the movie enjoyable is seeing how lovingly these women interact with each other—supporting each other, calling each other out, or letting them go on with their mess because sometimes that’s easier or that’s what they need at the moment.

 All those feelings and experiences are highlighted by wonderful performances from Rodriguez, Wise, and Snow.
-Not only do these women have great chemistry, but they know how to navigate the vulnerabilities of their characters while relishing in the comedic aspects of their situations.
-Robinson’s script blends both emotion and comedy seamlessly, and this is seen in several scenes, but particularly the aforementioned Selena karaoke moment.
-There’s a bittersweet joy to the scene, the longing that song evokes and the friends joining in with Jenny in solidarity (but also because it’s hard to resist singing along too) until the bodega man starts yelling them and kicks them out.
-Speaking of irresistible, Lakeith Stanfield is sublime as Nate; Stanfield is soft-spoken but his presence booms on screen.
+Not only do they have great chemistry, but they know how to navigate the vulnerabilities of their characters while relishing in the comedic aspects of their situations.
+Robinson’s script blends both emotion and comedy seamlessly, and this is seen in several scenes, but particularly the aforementioned “Dreaming of You” moment.
+There’s a bittersweet joy to the scene, the longing that the song evokes and the friends joining in with Jenny in solidarity (but also because it’s hard to resist singing along too) until the bodega man starts yelling them and kicks them out.
+And speaking of irresistible, Lakeith Stanfield is sublime as Nate; Stanfield is soft-spoken but his presence booms on screen.
 The subtlety of his performances and astounding effect they typically have makes him such a unique talent.
 He ensures that the audience feels the magnitude of Jenny’s loss.

 Someone Great may be a brief and formulaic glimpse into the lives of young, urban millennial women.
 However, it doesn’t try to speak for the generation it represents, like many other millennial centered films may try to do.
 Rather, its aim is smaller.
 It means to live in that moment before everything changes and tell a story of how three women, who find themselves on the cusp of entering a new phase in life, learn to embrace the uncertainty of what’s next.